Pacific herring: Fisheries

 Herring has long been fished by First Nations on the Central Coast of British Columbia, and elsewhere.
 In 1997 the Supreme Court of Canada rendered its decision in the Gladstone decision (R. v.
-Gladstone)- recognizing a pre-existing aboriginal right to herring that includes a commercial component to the Heiltsuk Nation.
+Gladstone)- recognizing a pre-existing aboriginal right to fish herring and gather herring eggs on their traditional territory, including for commercial purposes, to the Heiltsuk Nation.

 Due to overfishing, the total North American Pacific herring fishery collapsed in 1993 and is slowly recovering with active management by North American resource managers.
 In various sub-areas, the Pacific herring fishery collapsed at slightly differing times; for example, the Pacific herring fishery in Richardson Bay collapsed in 1983.
 The species has been re-appearing in harvestable numbers in a number of North American fisheries including San Francisco Bay, Richardson Bay, Tomales Bay, Half Moon Bay, Humboldt Bay all in California, and Sitka Sound, Alaska.
 In other areas, such as Auke Bay, Alaska, which in the late 1970s was the largest harvestable stock of herring in Alaska, the species remains severely depleted.

 Pacific herring are currently harvested commercially for bait and for roe.
 Past commercial uses included fish oil and fish meal.